ethnh/snowden-archive/README.md

-# The Snowden Archive
+The Snowden Archive

 This repository is a complete collection of all documents leaked by former National Security Agency contractor and whistleblower Edward Snowden that have subsequently been published by news media around the world.
+The documents have been converted to JSON and Markdown formats for easier access and use.

-If you notice something is missing or wrong, please file an issue or tweet at [@iamcryptoki](https://twitter.com/iamcryptoki).
+If you notice something is missing or wrong, please file an issue or contact me via my links on profile

 ## Timeline of Revelations (2013-2018)